Ghost projection. II. Beam shaping using realistic spatially-random masks: Introduction

 The longer-term objective of this work is to practically demonstrate ghost projection with radiation for which no current straightforward projection mechanism exists.
 In initial steps towards this goal, we consider hard x rays as an indicative example.
 In recent papers we explored a range of techniques (combinations of randomly-patterned illuminations and exposure times) to achieve ghost projection, and determined the most effective to be via numerical optimization \cite{paganin2019writing,ceddia2022ghost}.
 The present paper represents a next step towards the longer-term goal.
 Having determined the method to combine patterned illuminations to achieve ghost projection in theory, here we explore some of the main experimental considerations that will affect performance.
 Understanding the effects, sensitivity, and tolerance of each experimental limitation will enable the optimization of experimental design in the future.

 We close this introduction with a brief overview of the remainder of the paper.
 Section II outlines the main concepts of ghost projection, by summarizing some key findings from our two preceding papers on this topic.
-Section III considers two types of spatially-random mask for hard x rays, namely metallic foam and sandpaper.
-The former mask has the contrast of its spatially-random bubble network enhanced by propagation-based phase contrast, i.e.~the sharpening effects of Fresnel diffraction in the slab of free space between the mask and the exposure plane \cite{Snigirev1995}.
+Section III considers two types of realistic spatially-random mask for hard x rays, namely metallic foam and sandpaper.
+These masks are considered to be realistic because they are experimentally acquired, rather than being computationally modeled (as was the case in our previous papers).
+The former mask (metallic foam) has the contrast of its spatially-random bubble network enhanced by propagation-based phase contrast, i.e.~the sharpening effects of Fresnel diffraction in the slab of free space between the mask and the exposure plane \cite{Snigirev1995,Cloetens1996,Wilkins1996}.
 The latter mask, namely the sandpaper, primarily employs attenuation contrast to generate its spatially-random pattern.
 Having characterized the relevant statistical properties of the experimentally-obtained images of our two masks in Sec.~III, Sec.~IV studies from a computational perspective how these masks may be employed for x-ray ghost projection.
 We focus, here, on several practical issues.
 These issues include the relative efficacy of different schemes for ghost projection, the deleterious effects of shot-noise statistics, errors in the mask exposure time, and the deleterious effects of errors in transverse positioning.
 We also explore the ability of ghost projection to adapt to spatially non-uniform illumination, e.g.~a Gaussian source intensity profile.
 In all of these studies, both the ghost projection pedestal and signal-to-noise ratio are seen to give useful metrics for the performance of the ghost projections.
 The key outcome of this section is the development of several rules of thumb that we believe to be important for future experimental realizations of ghost projection.
 We discuss some of the broader implications of our work, together with possible avenues for future research, in Sec.~V. Concluding remarks are made in Sec.~VI.